tvogel/datascience-bootcamp/README.md

 As second basic data-handling system after SQL, we were introduced to the Python [pandas](https://pandas.pydata.org/) library.
 Read about our challenges [here](02_pandas)!

+## Chapter 3: Data Cleaning and Storytelling
+*coming soon*

+## Chapter 4: A/B Testing
+*coming soon*

+## Chapter 5: Data Pipelines on the Cloud

+In [this](05_cloud_pipelines) two-week project, we learned and exercised ETL data-engineering skills, i.e. extracting, transforming and loading data into storage for comprehensive analysis.
+We scraped the web, used public APIs, transformed and augmented the data and stored it in an SQL database.
+The finished ETL process was then wrapped into a Google cloud function for automatic execution and I even went further to produce automatically updated reports on the data.

+One of the deliverables was a blog post which I wrote on [dev.to](https://dev.to/tvogel/from-scraping-in-the-cloud-to-streams-of-insights-oe9).